 Although the LHWCA forbids workers from directly filing a negligence lawsuit against his employer, it does allow for claims against third parties, such as a ship owner or equipment manufacturer that contributed to your injuries.

 With more than 35 years of experience in helping injured maritime workers, Lambert Zainey has the legal expertise and resources to thoroughly investigate and pursue your Longshore and Harbor Workers Compensation Act claim.
-Our Louisiana LHWCA attorneys can provide honest advice during a free, confidential consultation.
+Call today to schedule a free, confidential consultation with a Louisiana longshore lawyer to get honest advice on how to move forward.

 Should a claim prove to be necessary, our attorneys work on a contingency basis.
 This means that you pay nothing until we recover compensation for you.
 Contact our maritime injury attorneys today.